fanaimi/unity-notes/trigonometry.md

 ## UNITY TRIG, getting angle from direction
 ### calculations are computed in RADIANS!
-* gettin input from arrow keys and calculatin the eangle
+* gettin input from arrow keys and calculatin the angle
 ```c#
 	public float angleInDeg;